-Brand-new Xbox Series X games look better than ever and they run on the latest engines, but they’re not getting any smaller.
+Brand-new Xbox Series X games look better than ever, and they run on the latest engines, but they’re not getting any smaller.
 Luckily for you, the Series X ships with a full terabyte of storage onboard.
 The Series S ships with half of the space — just 512GB, but there’s a good chance that you’ll fill either console.
 After all, it’s not surprising to see games that require 100GB of storage right away.

 That’s where Seagate’s expansion cards come in.
 You’ll get 1TB of bonus storage per card, and you can store any Xbox Series X, Xbox One, or even Xbox 360 game you can imagine.
-The only drawback is that the Xbox Series X and Series S have just one slot for expandable storage each so you may have to switch storage cards often.
+The only drawback is that the Xbox Series X and Series S have just one slot for expandable storage, so you may have to switch storage cards often.
 Well, that and the eye-watering $220 price tag for storage.

 WD Black P10 external hard drive

 If you’re not looking to splash quite as much money on your storage, Western Digital offers a far more affordable alternative.
 The WD Black P10 for Xbox may not be quite as pocket-sized as the Seagate, but it costs less than half as much.
 Even better, it offers far more storage space.
 Instead of 1TB, you can grab 5TB for no more than $129.99.
-That’s five times the storage space and your wallet will thank you.
+That’s five times the storage space, and your wallet will thank you.

-You’ll just have to make sure that you grab the Black P10 that’s specifically for Xbox.
-Certain versions of the external hard drive even include bonus perks.
+You’ll have to make sure that you grab the Black P10 that’s specifically for Xbox.
+Specific versions of the external hard drive even include bonus perks.
 You can charge your other Xbox Series X accessories with the USB-A ports and even test out a trial membership to Xbox Game Pass.

 Xbox Elite Controller Series 2

 The best way to stay in control is with a controller that’s built just for you.
-The Xbox Elite Controller Series 2 is one of the most important Series X accessories you can get because you’ll use it every single day.
+The Xbox Elite Controller Series 2 is one of the most essential Series X accessories you can get because you’ll use it every day.
 It’s the ultimate customizable controller, and you can change the thumbsticks, triggers, and rear paddles for your own unique experience.

 The new Xbox Elite Controller Series 2 is also arguably the most stylish controller you can buy.
 Microsoft chose a blacked-out finish with silver highlights that add an extra touch of class from all angles.
 Both grips are also texturized to keep your hands locked in place.